COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Midterms (25\%)

 There will be two (2) midterms.
-As we transition back to in-person learning this quarter, all midterms will be take-home exams.
-You will have 24 hours to complete each exam.
+All midterms will be take-home exams.
+You will have at least 24 hours to complete each exam.
 The exam will be open-notes and open-Google; however, it will have to be completed individually.
 Students will not be permitted to discuss the questions on the exam with anyone.

 Each midterm is worth 12.5\% of your grade.
 The exams will include varied question types, will be taken online, and will be due at 11:59 PM on the day of the assigned midterm.